| Caranthir had identified forty

 He had travelled to Eryn Carantaur from the rural settlement at

-Doro Lanthron with his wife and daughter, who had been selected
+Doro Lanthron with his wife, and his daughter, who had been selected

-"Lord Legolas did not choose my daughter, your Majesty,
+"Lord Legolas did not choose my daughter, your Majesty but,

-but, in truth, I think she preferred one of his friends,"
+in truth, I think she preferred one of his friends," he smiled

 "We have all had a wonderful time," Arafinwë continued.